dbrattli/Felizia/README.md

 - Taxonomies, tagging content

-- Themes, is there a way to share themes as with Hugo?
-Not that easy when Feliz templates must be listed in project `.fsproj` files.

 - Data folder, have a data folder with additional data or even a database connection

 - Archetypes, use e.g a `dotnet tool` to create new pages based on archetypes templates.